hhandika/yap/README.md

 ## State of Code

-Only checker is working.
+Only checker and read assembly functions are working.
 Everything else is still broken.